 - The fracking method can leak and contaminate groundwater if not built sturdily.

 - The flow-back water that is recovered after the fracking operation can contaminate water supply streams.
 Sometimes, toxic materials are found in fracking fluids.

-- Heavy uses of water in the fracking process are impacting fish and wildlife.
+- Heavy use of water in the fracking process is impacting fish and wildlife.